jedp/redis-tfidf/README.md

 The memory use is not small.

-The example texts contain 712kB.
+The example texts consist of 576 poems in three languages.
+(By Arthur Rimbaud, Emily Dickinson, Oscar Wilde, Rainer Maria Rilke, Robert Browning (his "shorter" poems), Rudyard Kipling, and William Blake.)

+These texts comprise 830kB in three languages (English, French, and German).
+Actually, you could probably count Rudyard Kipling as a language other than English, for the purposes of indexing.

-The resulting indexes in redis consume about 33MB.
+The resulting indexes in redis consume about 80MB.
 (Using the total amount of memory reported by the redis `info` command, which is about 1MB high, as it includes redis's own system usage as well.)

-Using `config.filterStopWords === true`, this drops slightly to almost 32MB.
+Using `config.filterStopWords === true`, this drops by 5 or 6 per cent.

-So the memory required for the redis indexes is about 50 times the space used on disk to hold the original source text.
+So the memory required for the redis indexes is 100 times higher than the space required to hold the original texts.
 Yargh!

+I find that if all the texts are in the same language, the space requirements are around 50x.
+Still a huge increase.

 Is This Really Useful?
 ----------------------

 I don't know.
 It was interesting to make, but obviously its applicability is severely limited by the amount of memory consumed.
-If you have 8GB memory, you could index 160MB of text.
+If you have 8GB memory, you could index 160MB of text in the same language.
 That's not much.
 A thousand documents?
 Not so good.

 Optimizations could perhaps be found, but even so, its unscalability renders this implementation, used on typical machines, pretty undesirable for all but